trimstray/test-your-sysadmin-skills/README.md

 Differences:

-a) **Hardlink** cannot be created for directories.
+- **Hardlink** cannot be created for directories.
 Hard link can only be created for a file
-b) **Softlink** also termed a symbolic links or symlinks can link to a directory
+- **Softlink** also termed a symbolic links or symlinks can link to a directory

 Useful resources: